markehammons/Skylight/README.md

 In part 3 it shows using gnome-terminal with wayland mcwayface.
 I could not get gnome-terminal working, but weston-terminal works just fine:

 ![Imgur](https://i.imgur.com/1T03xi5.png)

+Also, I've added `wl_display_terminate` to the `output_destroy_notify` callback in order to have the WindowManager close when the display is closed.